usnistgov/ndn-dpdk/README.md

 # NDN-DPDK: High-Speed Named Data Networking Forwarder

 NDN-DPDK is a set of high-speed [Named Data Networking (NDN)](https://named-data.net/) programs developed with the [Data Plane Development Kit (DPDK)](https://www.dpdk.org/).
-Included are a network forwarder and a traffic generator.
+Included are a network forwarder, a traffic generator, and a file server.

 ![NDN-DPDK logo](docs/NDN-DPDK-logo.svg)